By Andrew Paulette and Mesay Degefu

 Summary: In early August 2017, FBI agents in Las Vegas arrested 23-year-old British security researcher Marcus Hutchins on suspicion of authoring and/or selling “Kronos,” a strain of malware designed to steal online banking credentials.
 Hutchins was virtually unknown to most in the security community until May 2017 when the U.K. media revealed him as the “accidental hero” who inadvertently halted the global spread of WannaCry, a ransomware contagion that had taken the world by storm just days before.
 At first, I did not believe the charges against Hutchins would hold up under scrutiny.
 But as I began to dig deeper into the history tied to dozens of hacker forum pseudonyms, email addresses and domains he apparently used over the past decade, a very different picture began to emerge.

-Why it matters: While Kreb’s article focuses on Marcus Hutchins’ past and doesn’t delve into the current charages against the accidental hero of Wannacry, it does provide an intersting read on how Krebs (and others) attribute seemingly disconnected bits of evidence to build a clearer picture that Hutchins’ past has some questionable links to blackhat hacking.
+Why it matters: While Kreb’s article focuses on Marcus Hutchins’ past and doesn’t delve into the current charges against the accidental hero of WannaCry, it does provide an interesting read on how Krebs (and others) attribute seemingly disconnected bits of evidence to build a clearer picture that Hutchins’ past has some questionable links to blackhat hacking.

 In addition to the topics discussed in this article, there is another interesting point to consider.
 If the accusations that Mr. Hutchins helped develop and sell a banking RAT are correct, what is the appropriate action to take?
 Mr. Hutchins does seem to have turned around his life for the better, and may have committed these crimes as a minor.
 It is a difficult problem that will require careful consideration by a judge if Mr. Hutchins is found guilty of the charges brought against him.